Emperor Ling of Han: Late reign

 In 186, Emperor Ling tasked the eunuchs Song Dian (宋典) and Bi Lan (畢嵐) with overseeing new construction projects, including a new palace hall, four large bronze statues, four giant bronze bells and water-spouting animal sculptures, among others.
 He also ordered coins to be minted and widely circulated.
 Many people perceived this to be a display of the emperor's extravagance, and pointed to signs showing that the coins will eventually scatter everywhere.
 This turned out to be true when chaos broke out in Luoyang after Emperor Ling's death.
 Emperor Ling appointed Zhao Zhong as "General of Chariots of Cavalry" (車騎將軍) but removed him from office after some 100 days.

 In 188, under the suggestions of Liu Yan, Emperor Ling greatly increased the political and military power of the provincial governors and selected key officials to serve as provincial governors.

 In 189, as Emperor Ling became critically ill, a succession issue came into being.
 Emperor Ling had two surviving sons – Liu Bian, the son of Empress He, and Liu Xie, the son of Consort Wang.
 Because Emperor Ling had, earlier in his life, frequently lost sons in childhood, he later believed that his sons needed to be raised outside the palace by foster parents.
 Therefore, when Liu Bian was born, he was entrusted to Shi Zimiao (史子眇), a Taoist, and referred to "Marquis Shi."
 Later, when Liu Xie was born, he was raised by Emperor Ling's mother, Empress Dowager Dong, and was known as "Marquis Dong."
 Liu Bian was born of the empress and was older, but Emperor Ling viewed his behaviour as being insufficiently solemn and therefore considered making Liu Xie crown prince, but hesitated and could not decide.

-When Emperor Ling died later that year, a powerful eunuch whom he trusted, Jian Shuo, wanted to first kill Empress He's brother, General-in-Chief He Jin, and then make Liu Xie emperor, and therefore set up a trap at a meeting he was to have with He Jin.
-He Jin found out, and peremptorily declared Liu Bian emperor.
-Jian Shuo was later tried and executed.
+Upon Emperor Ling's death on May 13 of that year, Jian Shuo, fearful that Liu Bian would expose the eunuchs' corruption, set up a trap: He would call a meeting between him and General-in-Chief He Jin (何進), during which he would have He Jin killed and have Liu Xie installed as Emperor.
+He Jin easily saw through the plot and preemptively had Liu Bian installed as Emperor.
+Jian Shuo was later tried and executed via dismemberment.